OData/ODataDotNetTemplate/README.md

 #### Files

 - **Directory.Build.targets**: [`tools/Directory.Build.targets`](./tools/Directory.Build.targets) contains custom MSBuild targets applied to all projects in the directory and its subdirectories.
-- **GenerateContent.targets**: [`tools/GenerateContent.targets`](./tools/GenerateContent.targets) defines targets for generating content based on templates.
-- **GenerateFileFromTemplate.cs**: [`tools/GenerateFileFromTemplate.cs`](./tools/GenerateFileFromTemplate.cs) implements the `GenerateFileFromTemplate` task.
-It is responsible for reading template files, applying the specified properties, and generating the output files.
-- **GenerateTemplate.tasks.targets**: [`tools/GenerateTemplate.tasks.targets`](./tools/GenerateTemplate.tasks.targets) imports the `GenerateFileFromTemplate` task and defines necessary targets.
-It ensures that the task is available for use in the `GenerateContent.targets` file.
-- **Packages.targets**: [`tools/Packages.targets`](./tools/Packages.targets) defines packages used with the template.
-- **Versions.targets**: [`tools/Versions.targets`](./tools/Versions.targets) contains targets for managing version information.
+Also contains targets for managing version information.
 - **Directory.Build.props**: [`Directory.Build.props`](./Directory.Build.props) contains common properties applied to all projects in the directory and its subdirectories.

 ### 3. Build Repo